Connect with us

 We reasoned that if rumbles contain something like a name, then we should be able to identify whom a call is intended for based purely on the call’s properties.
 To determine whether this was the case, we trained a machine learning model to identify the recipient of each call.

-We fed the model a of numbers describing the sound properties of each call and told it which elephant each call was addressed to.
+We fed the model a series of numbers describing the sound properties of each call and told it which elephant each call was addressed to.
 Based on this information, the model tried to learn patterns in the calls associated with the identity of the recipient.
 Then, we asked the model to predict the recipient for a separate sample of calls.
 We used a total of 437 calls from 99 individual callers to train the model.

 Part of the reason we needed to use machine learning for this analysis is because rumbles convey multiple messages at once, including the identity, age and sex of the caller, emotional state and behavioral context.
 Names are likely only one small component within these calls.
 A computer algorithm is often better than the human ear at detecting such complex and subtle patterns.